Deepender25/Readme-Architect-AI/SEO_LAUNCH_CHECKLIST.md

 4. Begin content marketing and link building
 5. Monitor and optimize based on performance data

-With this SEO foundation, ReadmeForge is positioned to rank highly for competitive keywords and attract thousands of organic visitors within 6 months.
+With this SEO foundation, ReadmeArchitect is positioned to rank highly for competitive keywords and attract thousands of organic visitors within 6 months.